Aidan-Sheedy/HypOptLib/paper/paper.md

 While there are extensive software packages for topology optimization, leveraging PETSc,[@Topopt] [@TopOptLib] using GPUs, [@Schmidt] and more [@which], there are none available which can effectively analyze deviations from optimality.
-A scalable implementation of hyperoptimziation enables a richer understanding of topology optimization problems and solutions than the current offerings by quantifying the robustness of non-optimal solutions.
+A scalable implementation of hyperoptimization enables a richer understanding of topology optimization problems and solutions than the current offerings by quantifying the robustness of non-optimal solutions.